rptaylor/kapel/chart/README.md

   * `.image_tag`: Optionally specify an image version.
   * `.resources`: Resource requests and limits for the SSM output container.
   * `.x509cert` and `.x509key`: Base64-encoded public cert and private key for content signing when sending messages with SSM for APEL.
+  * `.config`: Environment variables for the processor that determine ssmsend-specific behavior.
+Sub-fields include:
+    * `.benchmarkValue`: Required: The value to use for normalizing by CPU performance.
+    * `.nodeCount`: Optional: Number of nodes the report summarizes over.
+    * `.processors`: Optional: Number of processors the report summarizes over.